 The dummy shall be placed in the Enhanced Child Restraint System.

-Tension of the belt non needed because the usage of the actual seat belt of the adult seat.
+Tension of the belt not needed because the usage of the actual seat belt of the adult seat.

-8.3.6.1.1.7.3.
+8.3.7.1.1.7.3.
 After installation.

 After installation, the dummy position shall be adjusted so that:

-The dummy centre line shall be aligned exactly with the centre line of Child Restraint System.
+The dummy center line shall be aligned exactly with the center line of Child Restraint System.

 The arms of the dummy shall be positioned symmetrically.
 Elbows shall be positioned in such a way that the upper arms are closely aligned with the sternum.